Consultation and Hearing Evaluation

-We will then look into your ears with a video-otoscope, a small camera which projects a video image of your external ear canal onto a TV screen.
+We will then look into your ears with a video-otoscope, a small camera that projects a video image of your external ear canal onto a TV screen.
 You will be told what you are seeing and any implications it has concerning your hearing.

-If it is determined you have an infection or other condition requiring a physician’s attention, Countryside Hearing Aids will assist you in finding an Ear, Nose and Throat specialist in the area.
+If it is determined you have an infection or other condition requiring a physician’s attention, Countryside Hearing Aids will assist you in finding an Ear, Nose, and Throat specialist in the area.

 Your hearing professional will then take you through a series of hearing evaluation protocols, which will include such things as:

 - Puretone Testing – Press a response button when the tone is heard